Dr Reuben Sim Dental Phobia InterviewHEALTH SERVICES BUSINESS OF THE YEAR

 By listening to music during your appointment, it can help relax you and enable you to zone out.
 At Dental Boutique, a headset with music is given to all patients as a standard of care during dental treatment to act as a distraction.

-Question: What is the technology associated with pain-free injections?
+Question: What is the technology associated with minimal discomfort injections?

 Question: Do you have anything else to share?

 Dr Reuben Sim: It takes just one bad experience for dental fear to develop.
-This is why at Dental Boutique Melbourne, we pride ourselves on ensuring our patients not only achieve a great result, but have a comfortable, virtually pain-free and anxiety free journey.
+This is why at Dental Boutique Melbourne, we pride ourselves on ensuring our patients not only achieve a great result, but have a comfortable, virtually minimal discomfort and anxiety free journey.

 For more information, it is important to book in an appointment with a dentist to talk about your fears.
 It is essential to find a dentist whom you trust and one that has the patience and knowledge to treat fearful patients, who will treat you with the care you deserve.